backstage/backstage/docs/features/search/concepts.md

 between your Backstage instance and a Search Engine of your choice.
-More concretely, a `SearchEngine` is an interface whose concrete implementations facilitate communication with different search engines (like ElasticSearch, Solr, Algolia, etc).
+More concretely, a `SearchEngine` is an interface whose concrete implementations facilitate communication with different search engines (like ElasticSearch, Solr, etc).
 This abstraction exists in order to support your organization's needs.

 Out of the box, Backstage Search comes pre-packaged with an in-memory search engine implementation built on top of Lunr.